-All the credit cards I’ve reviewed until now have focused on earning airline miles, hotel points or some form of transferable points (Chase Ultimate Rewards, Citi ThankYou Points or AMEX Membership rewards).
-However, when I talked about the differences in reward credit card there was another category I mentioned – the cash back card.
-This type of card won’t get you to overseas in a fancy cabin, but it may help you pay the taxes on the ticket you’re purchasing with miles you’ve earned in a different program.
-Taking into consideration that many cards today offer business and first class tickets at large discounts, it may be a better value to buy a ticket with cash instead of redeeming miles.
-A cash back card can help to offset those out of pocket expenses.
+Most of the credit cards I’ve review focus on earning airline miles, hotel points or some form of transferable points (Chase Ultimate Rewards, Citi ThankYou Points or AMEX Membership rewards).
+However, when I talked about the differences in reward credit cards, there was another category I mentioned – the cashback card.
+This type of card won’t get you overseas in a fancy cabin, but it may help you pay the taxes on the ticket you’re purchasing with miles you’ve earned in a different program.
+Taking into consideration that many cards today offer business and first-class tickets at large discounts, it may be a better value to buy a ticket with cash instead of redeeming miles.
+A cashback card can help to offset those out of pocket expenses.

 On April 1, 2016, Costco went from solely accepting American Express cards to only accepting Visa cards.
 This caused a huge shift because, until that time, the Costco credit card was issued by American Express.
 Citi was chosen to issue the new Costco Visa card and all previous holders of the AMEX card were transferred to the new Citi card.

 The Citi Costco Anywhere Visa card earns cash back on every purchase and the money is issued as a check each February – it can be used to purchase merchandise or redeemed for cash at a Costco location.
 If you’re a frequent Costco shopper, this card might be an excellent choice for you.
 Here are the details on the card: